-A possible influence of solar radiation on climate change has been raised in recent years54,55.
-The solar spectral irradiance variability observed by the Spectral Irradiance Monitor (SIM) onboard the Solar Radiation and Climate Experiment (SORCE) satellite showed that the decrease in ultraviolet radiation is four to six times larger than expected from model calculations.
+A possible influence of the solar spectral irradiance variability on climate change has been raised in recent years54,55.
+Measurements from the Spectral Irradiance Monitor (SIM) onboard the Solar Radiation and Climate Experiment (SORCE) satellite showed that the decrease in ultraviolet radiation is four to six times larger than expected from model calculations.
 This reduction is partially compensated by an increase in radiation at visible wavelengths54.
 These spectral changes were linked to a significant decline in stratospheric ozone below an altitude of 45 km from 2004 to 2007.
 The impact rippled throughout the atmosphere and contributed to global surface warming55.
 The variation of solar ultraviolet irradiance is also linked to cold winters in northern Europe and Canada by using the SIM measurements as inputs to run climate models56.
 However, others believe that the observed variation is a consequence of under-correction of instrument response to changes during early on-orbit measurements or undetected instrument sensitivity drifts57.
 The true change of the solar spectrum and its impact can only be confirmed when longer SIM measurements become available and more factors are considered in climate model simulations58.

 Aerosols

-Aerosols are important agents of climate change and also counter act the warming effects of anthropogenic greenhouse gases by affecting both atmospheric radiation and cloud/precipitation processes59,60.
+Aerosols are important agents of climate change and they can counter act the warming effects of anthropogenic greenhouse gases by affecting both atmospheric radiation and cloud/precipitation processes59,60.
 Recent atmospheric aerosol concentration changes have been identified through satellite observations.
 Aerosol optical depth (AOD) derived from observations recorded by visible and infrared optical sensors onboard different satellites since 1982 show a negative trend in the troposphere over North America and most of Europe and a positive trend over South and East Asia, with the combined effect of these regional changes apparently amounting to a small trend, although probably negative61,62.
 These changes are attributed to air pollution control efforts in North America and Europe and rapid industrialization in Asian countries62.
-The findings are important as aerosols in the troposphere produce negative forcing that partially offsets the warming caused by an increase of greenhouse gases.
+The findings are important as aerosols in the troposphere produce direct and indirect radiative forcing that can significantly alter the regional patterns of climate change caused by an increase of greenhouse gases.
 In the stratosphere the concentration of aerosols has increased by as much as 10% from 2000, in contrast to the basic assumption of climate models, that the background stratospheric aerosol layer is constant.
 This increase of aerosols in the stratosphere might cause a negative radiative forcing of about -0.1 W m-2, implying a global cooling of about -0.07 oC and consequently about 10% less SLR from 200063.
-The increase was attributed to small-scale volcano emissions64
+The increase was attributed to small-scale volcano emissions64.

 Satellite observations of the direct and indirect climate forcing by aerosols provide independent comparisons for climate models.
 The direct radiative forcing by anthropogenic aerosols is estimated by combining satellite observations of radiation budget and AOD.
-The all-sky aerosol direct radiative effect is around -0.65 W m-2 to -1.0 W m-2 using this approach, magnitudes that are larger than the -0.5±0.4 W m-2 IPCC AR4 ‘consensus’ value and most model estimates.
-Explanations suggested for this disagreement include biases in satellite data and method but also possible deficiency of models in simulating the direct forcing effect of aerosols60.
+It is around -0.65 W m-2 to -1.0 W m-2 using this approach, magnitudes that are larger than the -0.5±0.4 W m-2 IPCC AR4 ‘consensus’ value and most model estimates.
+Explanations suggested for this disagreement include both biases in satellite data and deficiency of models in simulating the physical, chemical and optical properties of aerosols60.
 The indirect effects of aerosols estimated from satellite data are found to range from -0.2 to -0.5 W m-2, which is 3 to 6 times smaller than model estimates65.
-The main reason for the difference is that satellite-based methods use the present-day relationship between observed cloud drop number concentrations (Nc) and AOD to determine the preindustrial values of Nci.
-Nevertheless, overestimation by models cannot be ruled out because they still cannot accurately simulate the cloud processes66.
+One reason for the difference is that satellite-based methods use the present-day relationship between observed cloud drop number concentrations (Nc) and AOD to determine the preindustrial values of Nci, but the primary reason is likely due to overestimation by models because they still cannot accurately simulate the cloud processes66.

 Clouds